shreyasgowda63/NS_3/src/network/doc/network-overview.rst

 * IF_OPER_UP: A NetDevice transitions to this state when a channel (carrier) gets attached to it.
 The device is now UP and RUNNING.
-  In other words, UP and RUNNING state flags in :cpp:class:'NetDeviceState' is set.

 * IF_OPER_DOWN: A NetDevice transitions to this state when the device loses its channel (carrier).
 The device is now UP but not RUNNING.
-RUNNING state flag is cleared.

 * IF_OPER_DORMANT: Interface is L1 up, but waiting for an external event, for eg. for a protocol to establish such as 802.1X.

 * IF_OPER_LOWERLAYERDOWN: Useful only in stacked interfaces.
-An interface stacked on another interface that is in IF_OPER_DOWN show this state.
+An interface stacked on another interface that is in IF_OPER_DOWN shows this state.
   (eg. VLAN)

+The below mentioned operational states are part of RFC 2863 but are not used due to reasons specified aganist them:

 * IF_OPER_UNKNOWN:  Used for devices where RFC 2863 operational states are not implemented in their device drivers in Linux kernel.
 In ns-3, devices